Asymptotics for the expected lifetime of Brownian motion on thin domains in R^n: Introduction

+When the operator is acting only on some of these variables, this will be indicated by a subscript.
+Note that $\Delta = 2\Delta^P$, where $\Delta^{P}$ denotes the probabilistic Laplacian, that is, the generator of the Brownian motion.
 Under certain mild conditions on the regularity of the boundary, the above equation has one and only one non-negative solution in $C(\overline{\Omega})$.
-However, and except for a few domains such as ellipsoids, this is not known in closed form -- see~\cite{afr} for a recent result in the case of equilateral triangles.
+However, except for a few domains such as ellipsoids, the solution is not known in closed form -- see~\cite{afr} for a recent result in the case of equilateral triangles.

 On the other hand, solutions to equation~(\ref{ellipteq}) have a probabilistic interpretation in terms of the Brownian motion associated to the Laplacian in $\R^{n}$.
-More precisely, the value of $u$ at each point $x$ yields the expected lifetime of a particle starting from $x$ and it is thus of interest to be able to obtain approximations to these solutions.
-This is the purpose of the present paper where we apply to this problem an approach that we have used recently in the case of Dirichlet eigenvalue problems and which provides quite accurate approximations for the first eigenvalue of the Laplace operator for certain classes of domains~\cite{bofr1,bofr2}.
+More precisely, the value of $u$ at each point $x$ yields the expected lifetime of a particle starting from $x$.
+This, together with what was mentioned above regarding the (lack of) existence of explicit solutions, makes it of interest to be able to determine approximations for the exit time, where asymptotic approximations then play an important role -- see, for instance,~\cite{gh,GKP} and, for more recent work along these lines,~\cite{begk,uchi}.

+It is the purpose of the present paper to apply to this problem an approach that we have used recently in the case of Dirichlet eigenvalue problems and which provides quite accurate approximations for the first eigenvalue of the Laplace operator for certain classes of domains~\cite{bofr1,bofr2}.
 The idea consists in scaling the domain $\Omega$ along one direction and determining the asymptotic expansion of the solution in terms of the scaling parameter as it goes to zero.
 In this way we obtain an asymptotic expansion for the solution of equation~(\ref{ellipteq}) from which it is possible to derive expansions for other quantities such as the maximum of $u$, the corresponding maximizer and also the integral of $u$.
 In line with the above interpretation, the second of these quantities corresponds to the point in the domain with the largest expected lifetime, while the last one is known in the elasticity literature as the torsional rigidity -- see~\cite{bbc} and the references therein.
-As may be seen from the examples in Section~\ref{sexamp}, although our approximations are quite accurate for a farily large range of values of the scaling parameter, the error can vary a lot as this parameter approaches one, depending on the initial domain considered -- see the discussion in this section.